Dedeo3/Backend-clarylisk/README.md

 ### validation for rating
 if the creator take a donation that indicated judol so they rating will be minus 1

-## IF YOU WANTE TO TEST API YOU CAN GET /api-docs-clarylisk/#/User
+## IF YOU WANT TO TEST API, YOU CAN GET /api-docs-clarylisk/#/User